 With the increased range capability of the next-generation single-aisle families, more and more airlines have been looking at operations of single-aisle jets on transatlantic routes.
 Long-haul low-cost operations have become more popular in recent years, but it is not a business activity that goes without risk for the operator.
 That this isn’t without risk is shown by an airline - one with unfilled orders with Boeing and Airbus - going into bankruptcy administration.
-In this report, we look at . . .
+In this report . . .